jayblitz/SwipeMe/replit.md

 - **react-native-passkeys:** For WebAuthn passkey authentication on native platforms.
 - **Google Forms:** For waitlist signups on the marketing landing page.
 - **EAS (Expo Application Services):** For building and distributing native development builds.

+## Build Notes
+- Voice/Video calling was removed due to WebRTC native module conflicts between XMTP SDK and VideoSDK.
+May be re-added in future with compatible solution.
+- Android development build is the primary target. iOS support deferred.
+- expo-doctor passes 16/17 checks (only warning is third-party library metadata for XMTP, Privy, Passkeys).